 Consider the following:

-- A recent study at the University of Toronto found that our mood can change what we see.
-When shown pictures with multiple images, those in negative moods could not process as much as their positive counterparts.
+- A study recently conducted at the University of Toronto found that our mood can change how we see.
+When pictures with multiple images were shown, those in negative moods could not process as much as those who had positive emotions.
 Positive emotions expand our peripheral line of vision.

-An individual who can learn to control their thoughts will maintain control of their happiness and, thus career potential.
-While doing so is easier said than done (it takes significant practice and discipline), below are three easier exercises that could begin making a difference today.
+An individual who controls their thoughts can maintain control over their happiness and, as a result, career potential.
+It’s easier said than done (habitually thinking positively takes significant practice), but below are three exercises that could begin making a difference today.

-- Think of your brain as a computer disk with a finite amount of space.
-Consider your surroundings, inner monologue, other people in the room, and your desired task as small files that quickly fill that disk to capacity.
+- If you think of your brain as a computer disk with only a finite amount of space, it is easy to see how quickly that space can fill up when considering your surroundings, internal dialogue, other people in the room, and your desired task all at once.

-Happiness is more than a good feeling–it’s also a crucial ingredient of our success.
-Allow your brain the capacity to feel positive and heightened creativity, resilience and intellectual capacity will quickly follow.
+Happiness isn’t simply a good feeling–it’s also key to our success.
+When we allow our brains to feel positive, heightened creativity, resilience, and intellectual capacity will quickly follow.

-This article was originally posted on Personal Branding Blog.
+This article was featured on Personal Branding Blog.